carloosbaquero/CloudProject/README.md

 }
 ```
 ### User Microservice

+#### Dependencies:
+- **Express**.
+Web Applications Express is a minimal and flexible Node.js web application framework.
+Learn what Express is all about on [here](https://expressjs.com/)

+- **Sequelize**.
+Sequelize is a modern TypeScript and Node.js ORM for Oracle, Postgres, MySQL, MariaDB, SQLite and SQL Server.
+Learn what Sequelize is all about on [here](https://sequelize.org/)

+- **Mysql2**.
+MySQL client for Node.js with focus on performance.

+- **Cors**.
+CORS is a node.js package for providing a Connect/Express middleware that can be used to enable CORS with various options.

+- **JsonWebToken**.
+An implementation of Json Web Tokens for the NodeJs environment.

+- **Node-Fetch**.
+A light-weight module that brings Fetch API to Node.js.

+- **Date-FNS**.
+Date-fns provides the most comprehensive, yet simple and consistent tool set for manipulating JavaScript dates in a browser & Node.js.

+- **Bcrypt**.
+A library to help you hash passwords.

 The most important tasks of the user microservice is the encryption of user passwords and the saving of encrypted values in the database.
 For the encryption tasks we use the **bycript** library which is a NodeJs implementation of password-hashing function bycript, where we also add a salt to protect users against rainbow tables.
 And generate and refresh the JWT tokens that serve to authorize which resources users can access.